First Native App

 How It Works

 App({ title, width, height, body })— Creates a native application window.bodyis the root widget.State(initialValue)— Creates reactive state..valuereads,.set(v)writes and triggers UI updates.VStack(spacing, [...])— Vertical stack layout (like SwiftUI’s VStack or CSS flexbox column).
-Spacing arg is optional.Text(string)— A text label.
+The first arg is the gap in points between children.Text(string)— A text label.
 Template literals referencing${state.value}bind reactively.Button(label, onClick)— A native button with a click handler.

 A Todo App